 Risks involved: When you don’t have insight into your contracts, you don’t have the relevant background information to take the actions needed to remain compliant with industry regulations.
 Under regulations like Stark Law and the Anti-Kickback Statute, you must keep a close eye on things like physician agreements and office leases.
 If you lose sight of where these stand, you risk facing steep financial penalties, in addition to potential losses stemming from poor contracts that should have been renegotiated.

-Solution: Contract management software offers a secure location to store all of your agreements, including physician contracts, customer contracts, vendor agreements, building leases, and more.
+Solution: Contract management software offers a secure location to store all of your agreements, including physician contracts, vendor agreements, building leases, and more.
 This allows your legal team and key stakeholders the ability to quickly and easily locate any contract on file, and search within the contract to find a term or keyword of interest.
 With strict healthcare compliance regulations in place and severe penalties for violating those regulations, companies cannot afford to operate with weak contract management processes.

 Custom Alerts and Notifications